a-rust/rot13-puzzle/PROJECT_DESCRIPTION.md

 4. The results will be stored in a local database
    * 3 columns; alias, plaintext, truth_value
    * No interaction with remote database
-5. The database will be queried to gather the number of correct and incorrect answers, and will display each in a histogram
+5. The database will be queried to gather the number of correct and incorrect answers, and will display each in a bar graph

 ## Remarks